HumanSignal/label-studio/docs/source/guide/signup.md

 Sign up and create an account for Label Studio to start labeling data and setting up projects.

+Everyone with an account in Label Studio has access to the same functionality.

 ## Create an account